-The process of calculating the KE-layer number could also approximate the minimum vertex cover for the graphs.
-The experiments are also conducted on ER graphs, and as shown in Figure \ref{MVC} the vertex-cover numbers of different strategies mentioned above are presented.
-As the Figure shown, before around average degree 10, the Algorithm 2 with maximum matching energy works best compared to others.
-When the edge number contained in $G_l$ is used to estimate the energy, results from Algorithm 1 and Algorithm 2 are quite similar, and perform the best when the average degree is higher than 10.
-An interesting phenomenon is that results of edge number energy surpass the results of maximum matching number energy at around degree 10.
-The reason is that when the average degree is higher than 10, Algorithms 1 and 2 with edge number energy could get lower KE-layer numbers, which lower the vertex-cover number at the same time.
-We also compare the results above with vertex-cover number from core influence \cite{feng2019core} in Figure \ref{MVC}.
-It could be observed that the KE-layer method performs better than core influence and could get lower minimum vertex cover number with average degree lower than 10, and performs almost same well with core influence when average degree is higher than 10.
+The process of calculating the KE-layer number could also approximate the minimum vertex-cover for the graphs.
+The experiments are also conducted on ER graphs, and in Figure \ref{MVC} the vertex-cover numbers of different strategies mentioned above are presented.
+As the Figure shown, before around average degree 10, the \textbf{Strategy} \textbf{2} with maximum matching energy works best compared to others.
+When the edge number contained in $G_l$ is used to estimate the coverage, results from \textbf{Strategy} \textbf{1} and \textbf{Strategy} \textbf{2} are quite similar, and perform the best when the average degree is higher than 10.
+An interesting phenomenon is that results of edge energy surpass the results of maximum matching energy at around degree 10.
+The reason is that when the average degree is higher than 10, \textbf{Strategy} \textbf{1} and \textbf{2} with edge energy could get lower KE-layer numbers, which lower the vertex-cover numbers at the same time.
+We also compare the results above with vertex-cover numbers from core influence \cite{feng2019core} in Figure \ref{MVC}.
+It could be observed that the KE-layer method performs better than core influence and could get lower minimum vertex-cover number with average degree lower than 10, and it performs almost same well with core influence when average degree is higher than 10.

-To further study the efficiency of our KE-layer strategy, the vertex-cover numbers resulting from Algorithm 2 with maximum matching number energy are compared with the exact minimum vertex cover numbers.
-The differences between $MVC_{KE-layer}$ and real minimum vertex cover numbers are calculated and the ratio of these differences against the total nodes numbers are presented in Table~\ref{small_graph}.
-As we could see, the KE-layer strategy performs well and when numbers of nodes increase it stays stable.
-When the edges numbers increase with constant nodes numbers, the gaps becomes larger, which is because of the increase of densely-connected clusters.
-Yet the KE-layer strategy still performs high efficiency and the vertex cover numbers stay close to the real minimum vertex cover numbers.
+To further study the efficiency of our KE-layer strategy, the vertex-cover numbers results from \textbf{Strategy} \textbf{2} with maximum matching energy are compared with the exact minimum vertex-cover numbers on small-scale random graphs.
+The differences between $MVC_{KE-layer}$ and real minimum vertex-cover numbers are calculated and the ratio of these differences against the total node numbers are presented in Table~\ref{small_graph}.
+As we could see, the KE-layer strategy performs well and when numbers of nodes increase the cover numbers stay stable.
+When the edge numbers increase with fixed node numbers, the gaps become larger, which is because of the increase of densely-connected clusters.
+Yet the KE-layer strategy still performs high efficiency and the vertex-cover numbers stay close to the real minimum vertex-cover numbers.